Panos997/Projects/AI-Powered Semantic Keyword Search Engine/README.md

 python app.py
 ```

+---

+# ▶️ Startup Flow

-When the application starts, it will ask for:
+When the application starts, it asks for:

 1. OpenAI API Key
 2. Gemini API Key
 3. CSV keyword dataset path

+The system then:

+- generates embeddings
-After initialization, the system builds the FAISS vector index and starts the semantic search workflow.
+- builds the FAISS HNSW index
+- initializes semantic retrieval
+- starts the search workflow

+---

+# 🏗️ What This Project Demonstrates

+This project demonstrates:

+- semantic search
+- vector embeddings
+- vector databases
+- approximate nearest-neighbor retrieval
+- scalable semantic keyword matching
+- AI-powered information retrieval pipelines

+The architecture is conceptually similar to systems used in:

+- RAG pipelines
+- AI assistants
+- recommendation systems
+- enterprise semantic search
+- intelligent document retrieval systems
+- vector database workflows

+---

+# ✅ Conclusion

+This project demonstrates how modern AI retrieval systems can move beyond traditional keyword matching and perform semantic understanding through embeddings and vector search.

+Although developed as a lightweight prototype, the system was designed to explore scalable semantic retrieval architectures that could later support larger datasets and more advanced AI search workflows.